 What are cloth menstrual pads?

 Cloth menstrual pads are made of fabric and are used during the menstrual cycle.
-These pads can be washed to use them again making a green alternative for our planet.
+You can wash these pads to make a green alternative for our planet again.

 What’s the difference between reusable pads and disposables?